philbuchanan/calculator/readme.md

 ## Questions / Suggestions / Bug Reports

-If you'd like to get in touch please find me on Twitter [@philbuchanan](https://twitter.com/philbuchanan).
+If you'd like to get in touch please find me on my website [philbuchanan.com](https://philbuchanan.com).